FitonXharra106/secure-privacy-task-1-server/README.md

 # Secure Privacy Task 1

 ## Overview
-Secure Privacy Task is a simple ASP.NET Core web application designed to manage user data with privacy in mind.
+This is a simple ASP.NET Core web application designed to manage user data with privacy in mind.
 The application utilizes MongoDB for data storage and provides a RESTful API for user operations, such as creating and retrieving user information.

 ## Features
 - **User Management**: Create and retrieve user records.